 Mums are a perennial (get it?)
 Thanksgiving favorite.
 Buy a pot for yourself, or bring one as a hostess gift.

 10. Pumpkin patches

-This classic Thanksgiving totem and food doesn’t get a lot of love the rest of the year, but the humble turkey is a tasty source of filling protein—not to mention high levels of tryptophan, the chemical known for making you feel relaxed and sleepy.
+This classic Thanksgiving totem and food doesn’t get a lot of love the rest of the year, but the humble turkey is a tasty source of filling protein—not to mention high levels of tryptophan, the chemical known for making you feel relaxed and sleepy after the big meal.

 12. Tiny hand turkeys